 - Recognition of the issue?

 - How many parts are in transit that might be defective?

 - How many defective parts are at supplier's facility?

-- Do we have measurement correlation?
+- Is there measurement correlation?

 - How are defective parts identified?

 - How are conforming parts identified?

 - Discuss next steps.